ericlebail/target-mako/README.md

 ## Accessing data in templates:

-- The record data can be used in the template with
+- The record data can be used in the template with (Null/None values will be safely displayed as empty string)

         ${record.attribute.sub-attribute}

-- The schema data can be used in the template with
+- The schema data can be used in the template with (Null/None values will be safely displayed as empty string)

         ${schema.attribute.sub-attribute}